TL-Consulting-Lab/React-TypeScript-Demo/docs/qa-demo-prompts.md

 ## 2. Frontend Component Integration Test Prompts (React Component)

 ### Add Task Form
-Create integration tests for ADD task component for the API endpoint, testing with both valid and invalid inputs
+Create integration tests for the frontend componebt for API endpoint, testing with both valid and invalid inputs

 Generate integration tests for a React component that accepts user input and triggers a callback.
 Cover:
   - Rendering of input fields and buttons